mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/git.md

 * when private keys are passed as parameters, remote key fingerprint check is not performed
 * ssh-agent (including Pageant) support is **experimental** to avoid entering the passphrase to private keys, when used

-Not all algorithms are supported on all platforms so make sure your keys are supported.
+Support for key algorithms depends on the platform and the remote service.
 A few handy references:

 * [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) shows instructions on how to set up SSH keys on GitHub along with supported key types
 * [Use SSH keys to communicate with GitLab](https://docs.gitlab.com/ee/user/ssh.html) shows instructions on how to set up SSH keys on GitLab along with supported key types